HubTou/PNU/README.md

 Pre-requisites:
 - All commands need to be PEP 8 compliant (checked with pylint or see https://www.python.org/dev/peps/pep-0008/).
 - Provide a script for testing the new command against the installed one
-- test execution under Windows
+- Test execution under Windows